-Will Fedex & UPS Deliver Presidents Day?
-Are They Open?
+Do Fedex & UPS Deliver On Presidents Day?

 Also important to note is that DHL is open, and the company that is better known internationally offers similar services on Presidents Day as FedEx and UPS.
 You can look up online one of their service points here.

-If you are expecting a package from online retailers or eCommerce sites such as Amazon that is arriving via FedEx or UPS services, it won’t arrive Presidents Day, either.
+If you are expecting a package from online retailers or e-commerce sites such as Amazon that is arriving via FedEx or UPS services, it won’t arrive Presidents Day, either.
 Shipping holidays for their distribution centers are equivalent to USPS federal holidays, and Presidents Day falls under this.

-The U.S. celebrates Presidents Day the third Monday in February in observance of president George Washington’s birthday.
+The U.S. celebrates Presidents Day the third Monday in February in observance of President George Washington’s birthday.
 The federal holiday is celebrated across the nation, and it honors both George Washington and Abraham Lincoln, whose birthday is also in February.
 Presidents Day also provides a three-day weekend for many workers, and businesses use the opportunity to lure shoppers with holiday sales and deals.